Garbage & Recycling

-Residential garbage collection service is available to the hamlets of Springbrook, Spruce View, Benalto, Dickson, Markerville, the Summer Villages of Jarvis Bay and Norglenwold, and the multi-lot residential subdivisions within the Red Deer County Fire District.
+Residential garbage collection service is available to the hamlets of Springbrook, Spruce View, Benalto, Dickson, Markerville and the multi-lot residential subdivisions within the Red Deer County Fire District.

-- Monday: Benalto, Dickson, Jarvis Bay, Markerville, Norglenwold, Spruce View
+- Monday: Benalto, Dickson, Markerville, and Spruce View

 - Tuesday: Balmoral Heights, Canyon Heights, Country Lane Estates, Forest Green, Herder, Joffre Bridge, Linn Valley, McKenzie, Meadow Ridge, Oakwood Estates, Paulice Gold, Springvale Heights, Stone Ridge Estates, Westview Estates

-- Wednesday: Blindman Ridge, Bonnydale Estates, Border Ridge Estates, Broderson, Corner Gate Estates, Flemming, Green Acres, Harvey Heights, Hillside Meadows, Louis Victor, Mission Hills, Misty Ridge, Mountainview Estates, Northlane Estates, Poplar Ridge, River Country Estates, Spruce Lane Acres, Sylvan Creek Estates, Valley Ridge Estates, Westridge, Wolf River, Woodland Hills
+- Wednesday: Blindman Ridge, Bonneydale Estates, Border Ridge Estates, Broderson, Corner Gate Estates, Fleming, Green Acres, Harvey Heights, Hillside Meadows, Louis Victor, Mission Hills, Misty Ridge, Mountainview Estates, Northlane Estates, Poplar Ridge, River Country Estates, Spruce Lane Acres, Sylvan Creek Estates, Valley Ridge, West Ridge Estates, Wolf River Estates, Woodland Hills

 - Thursday: Springbrook, Liberty Landing